 The 4012 byte produces a line feed (012 is the ASCII code for line feed) and 4077 is the question mark.
-The transparent output is terminated by the 24 bits of trailing zeros, constituting an end-of-line.
 Similar output can be obtained with the following:

 Here 71 is the display code for a question mark and 7100 is a nontransparent data byte.
 Transparent output is terminated at the question mark and the end-of-line produces a carriage return and line feed.